 While waiting for the water to heat (which always takes forever, right?), add the meat to a large skillet and begin to brown it over medium heat.
 Break it into small pieces and give it a little sprinkling of salt and pepper as it’s cooking.

 The pasta water may have started to boil by now.
 Or not.
 Depends on how much it likes to torture you with waiting (I’m not very patient, in case you didn’t notice).
-Add the pasta and cook according to the package directions.
+Add a couple tablespoons of salt and the pasta and cook according to the package directions.
 Mine took about ten minutes.
-Oh, and don’t forget to toss in a couple tablespoons of salt.

-Once the pasta is cooked al dente (should be just firmer than you would serve right now), drain into an ugly blue colander.
-Or a pretty one, if you have it.
+Once the pasta is cooked al dente (should be just firmer than you would serve right now), drain into a colander.

 Pour or spoon it into a baking or casserole dish.
 You can use almost any size.
 Just remember that more surface area means more room for cheesy goodness.
-I usually use a 9 x 13 pan.
+I usually use a basic 9 x 13 pan like this one.

-- One pound Rigatoni or other shaped pasta, uncooked
+- 1 pound Rigatoni or other shaped pasta, uncooked

 - Boil salted water in a large pot, and cook pasta till al dente, according to package directions.